tranjt/aprotracker/README.md

   </tr>
 </table>

 User can create personal exercises from here.
 Name and exercise type must be included for the exercise to be valid.
 The exercise name must be unique for validity.
+An error notice will notify if name already exist.

 ### Routine in progress